AccentDesign/gcss/README.md

 This includes adding support for more CSS properties when the need arises.
 What I don't want to do is to add support for all CSS functionality as some things are better in CSS, but I do want to be able to create a few UI components that are configurable using Go.

-## What I don't need

-* I don't need UI libs that are written for the purpose of JS frameworks.
-* I don't need linters when I have Go's static typing.
-* I don't need javascript to generate CSS.
-* I don't need templates with 400 css classes in them.
-* I don't need css with more variables in them than actual css properties.

-## What I do need

-* Go's static typing.

 ## Installation